PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/events-system.md

 ## Important Notes

-- **Events Only Play While the Player Is in the Map**: Events are scoped to the map they are created in, meaning they cannot change things outside of their map.
+- Events Only Play While the Player Is in the Map.
+Events are scoped to the map they are created in, meaning they cannot change things outside of their map.

-- **Global Scope of Variables**: Unlike events, variables are globally scoped, allowing them to influence gameplay across different maps.
+- Unlike events, variables are globally scoped, allowing them to influence gameplay across different maps.

 ## Table of Events